Taneisha Lee, Ph.D.Chief Executive Officer and Co-founder

 Carrie Oliver serves as a Grant Writing and Research Consultant with over 8 years of experience in youth development, health education, curriculum development, grant writing, and program development.
 Carrie’s professional experience includes serving as a Health Promotion Specialist overseeing onsite health promotion for employees in over 80 counties in Southern Georgia, Special Projects Coordinator for a nonprofit organization that served the residents of 38 counties of Southwest Georgia, and a Counselor and Researcher for a HIV research project in the Emergency Care Center at Grady Memorial Hospital.
 Carrie received her Bachelor’s in Science in Biomedical Engineering from Georgia Institute of Technology and Master’s in Public Health from Emory University with a Certificate in Socio-Contextual Determinants of Health.
 She is a Certified Health Education Specialist and a Certified Youth Mental Health First Aid Instructor.
 Her professional interests are corporate wellness, youth development, and serving the educational and community needs of those in marginalized and underrepresented populations.

-Amber Mason serves as a Research Consultant with over 10 years of experience as an educator and program evaluator.
-Amber is a former mathematics educator and taught high school students for 7 years in the Chicago area prior to beginning her doctoral studies.
-Ms. Mason is a Researcher and Program Evaluator whose work has involved research and evaluation studies of language and literacy development, school readiness outcomes, instructional practices, professional development, and family engagement for one of the largest early learning providers in the Atlanta Metropolitan area.
-Amber also works as a Graduate Researcher in The Urban Child Study Center at Georgia State University, and has previously worked on several research projects in The Alonzo A. Crim Center for Urban Educational Excellence.
+Amber Mason, Ph.D. serves as a Research and Program Evaluation Consultant with over 10 years of experience as an educator and program evaluator.
+Dr. Mason is a former mathematics educator and taught high school students for 7 years in the Chicago area prior to beginning her doctoral studies.
+Her work has involved research and evaluation studies of language and literacy development, school readiness outcomes, instructional practices, professional development, and family engagement for one of the largest early learning providers in the Atlanta Metropolitan area.
+Dr. Mason also works as a Graduate Researcher in The Urban Child Study Center at Georgia State University, and has previously worked on several research projects in The Alonzo A. Crim Center for Urban Educational Excellence.
 Her work has led to the preliminary development of a psychometric instrument that seeks to more adequately measure family engagement in urban educational settings.
-Amber also serves as a Data Strategist for a research alliance between Atlanta-area schools, Georgia State University, center-based early learning providers, and several community organizations focused on Atlanta’s preschool to 3rd grade (P3) early childhood system.
-Amber is currently an Educational Policy doctoral candidate at Georgia State University.
+Dr. Mason also serves as a Data Strategist for a research alliance between Atlanta-area schools, Georgia State University, center-based early learning providers, and several community organizations focused on Atlanta’s preschool to 3rd grade (P3) early childhood system.
+Dr. Mason received a Ph.D. in Educational Policy Studies with a concentration in Research, Measurement, and Statistics from Georgia State University.
 She received a Bachelor’s of Arts in Economics from Spelman College and a Master’s of Science in Education from Quincy University.
-Amber’s research interests lie in the area of mixed methods culturally responsive educational program evaluation.
+Dr. Mason’s research interests lie in the area of mixed methods culturally responsive educational program evaluation.

 Tamiera BarlowCopy Editor